Saudi Visa for US Citizens

 Hajj visa

-American Muslims, wishing to visit Saudi Arabia for Hajj pilgrimage purposes, should apply for the Saudi Hajj visa.
+Muslim US citizens, wishing to visit Saudi Arabia for Hajj pilgrimage purposes, should apply for a Saudi Hajj visa.

 Umrah visa